bzhanglab/webgestalt_rust/webgestalt_lib/README.md

 3. Fast compilation times
    - Every package install has to build the library from scratch, so the lower number of dependencies, the better

-This crate does not provide any data formatting, or charts to display the results of the analysis.
+This crate does not provide any data formatting or charts to display the results of the analysis.
 This work has already been done by the [R package](https://github.com/bzhanglab/webgestaltr), and a limited implementation is provided by the Rust CLI.
 The focus for this library is purely computational.

 ## License